 - Whether the employee was enticed from secure employment

 There have been cases where employees with long-term service have been awarded more than 24 months of notice, or compensation in lieu of notice.
 In general, if the employee is successful in finding other employment within that time, the earnings from the new employment will be deducted from the compensation payable by the employer.
-However, these "mitigation earnings" do not reduce the employer's obligation to provide the minimum statutory requirements of pay in lieu of notice and, in Ontario, severance pay.
+However, these "mitigation earnings" do not reduce the employer's obligation to provide the minimum statutory requirements of pay in lieu of notice and, in Ontario and in the federal jurisdiction, severance pay.
 An employee's failure to act reasonably in terms of their efforts to mitigate can reduce the damages payable by the employer.

 Provincially regulated employees outside of Québec can contract out of the common law obligation to provide reasonable notice.
 However, the contract cannot and should not make any effort to exclude the statutory minimum notice or severance pay.
-Where a contract does not comply with the minimum standards of the applicable statute, the offending provision will be considered void.
+Where a contract does not comply with the minimum standards of the applicable statute, or where the contract is ambiguous and can be interpreted in a way so as not to comply with the minimum standards of the applicable statute, the offending provision will be considered void.
 The courts will not simply impose the minimum statutory notice, but will award pay in lieu of the common law "reasonable notice," which is almost always significantly greater than the notice period or pay in lieu that the employer intended.

 The Civil Code of Québec specifically provides that employees may not contractually waive in advance their right to obtain a reasonable notice of termination, or damages in instances where the manner of "resiliation" (the Civil Code word for termination) is abusive.
 Therefore, it is important that a contractual termination clause reflects the prevailing norms in the jurisprudence regarding what is a fair, reasonable and appropriate notice of termination pursuant to civil law.

-It should be noted that in Québec, an employee who has at least two years of uninterrupted service (with the same employer) and who believes that he or she was dismissed without just and sufficient cause can challenge the employer's decision.
+It should be noted that in Québec, an employee who is not a senior manager and who has at least two years of uninterrupted service (with the same employer) and who believes that they were dismissed without just and sufficient cause can challenge the employer's decision.
 The employee may apply to the Commission des normes, de l'équité, de la santé et de la sécurité du travail (Québec's provincial labour standards board) in order to seek reinstatement, monetary compensation, an indemnity in lieu of reinstatement or even damages and punitive damages.